neurodsp-tools/neurodsp/doc/api.rst

 Simulations
 -----------

-Functions and utilities in the :mod:`sim` module, for simulating time series.
+Functions and utilities in the ``sim`` module, for simulating time series.

 Periodic Signals
 ~~~~~~~~~~~~~~~~